TomaszPierzchala/examples-of-spring-hibernate-tutorial/README.md

 #### spring-annotation-configuration :
    Spring configuration with annotation @Component with @Autowired, @Qualifier("someName") or @Resource(name = "someName").

+#### spring-java-configuration :
+   Spring configuration with Java class annotated @Configuration, loaded with AnnotationConfigApplicationContext(ConfigurationClass.class) in main function.
+   One can test order of Injection (Constructor, Field, factory method and setter).

 ___
 1. <small id="f1"> Additionaly I use maven to download libraries as well as some code variations.  </small> [↩](#a1)